 TL;DR: We perform an exhaustive investigation into the interplay of batch size and update horizon and uncover a surprising phenomenon: when increasing the update horizon, it is more beneficial to decrease the batch size

-Abstract: In deep reinforcement learning, multi-step learning is almost unavoidable to achieve state-of-the-art performance.
-However, the increased variance that multistep learning brings makes it difficult to increase the update horizon beyond relatively small numbers.
-In this paper, we report the counterintuitive finding that decreasing the batch size parameter improves the performance of many standard deep RL agents that use multi-step learning.
+Abstract: State of the art results in reinforcement learning suggest that multi-step learning is necessary.
+However, the increased variance that comes with it makes it difficult to increase the update horizon beyond relatively small numbers.
+In this paper, we report the counterintuitive finding that decreasing the batch size substantially improves performance across a large swath of deep RL agents.
 It is well-known that gradient variance decreases with increasing batch sizes, so obtaining improved performance by increasing variance on two fronts is a rather surprising finding.
-We conduct a broad set of experiments to better understand what we call the variance doubledown phenomenon.
+We conduct a broad set of experiments to better understand this variance double-down phenomenon.